Jennifer974/my-projects/README.md

 ## Context

-Graduated from the ECAM EPMI Engineering School in Information Systems Management in 2018, I currently specialize in Data Science through the VIVADATA Full Stack Data Science bootcamp because I like to give meaning to data and see how they impact reality.
+Graduated from the ECAM EPMI Engineering School in Information Systems Management in 2018, I specialized in Data Science through the VIVADATA Full Stack Data Science bootcamp because I like to give meaning to data and see how they impact reality.

-I realize several projects in Machine Learning / Deep Learning based on various challenges (Kaggle, University of Oxford...) that you will find here.
+I realized several projects in Machine Learning / Deep Learning based on various challenges (Kaggle, University of Oxford...) that you will find here.

 ### Speech Detection